lsieun/lsieun.github.io/_cert/asn1.md

 ## DER

-Every encoded value is represented as a type, followed by the value’s length, followed by the actual contents of the value itself;
+Every encoded value is represented as a type, followed by the value's length, followed by the actual contents of the value itself;
 the representation of the value depends on the type.